JuliaRheology/RHEOS.jl/docs/src/generatingdata.md

 # add some white noise with amplitude of 0.01
 noisyrepeated = repeated + 0.01*noisegen(150.0; seed = 1, stepsize = 0.05)
 ```
-which, when plotted, produces the following
+which, when plotted, produces the following:
 ![complicated](assets/combined_full.png)

-we cam zoom in to a stepped region to see the noise more clearly
+We can zoom in to a stepped region to see the noise more clearly
 ![complicatedzoom](assets/combined_zoomed.png)